ulagbulag/dlib-face-recognition/README.md

 * Windows { x86_64 }
     - Windows 10

-For better maintaining, please let us know whether the other platforms support it.
+For better maintenance, please let us know whether the other platforms support it.
 Besides, you may claim us whether the specific platform should support it through `Issues` .

 ### Dependencies